 In 2021, Mayor Keck was selected as the Kentucky League of Cities Elected Official of the Year for his creative and dynamic leadership.

 Mayor Keck is a 2003 graduate of Somerset High School, a 2007 graduate of Western Kentucky University and a 2014 MBA graduate of the University of the Cumberlands.
 He serves as a deacon at First Baptist Church, where he also teaches Sunday School, and is a member of the Kentucky Baptist Convention Public Affairs Committee.
 He was a member of the 2017 class of Leadership Kentucky and now serves on the organization’s board of directors.
 He is also a member of the KLC board of directors.
 He has been deeply involved with the America Israel Public Affairs Committe (AIPAC), serving on its National Council between 2017 and 2019.

-Mayor Keck has been married to his lovely wife Tiffany for 12 years, and they have three beautiful daughters, Olyvia (9), Oaklee (7) and Olsen (4).
+Mayor Keck and his wife Tiffany have three young daughters, Olyvia, Oaklee and Olsen.